100 Miler (Century)

 9000+ feet of climbing.
 Technical descents.
 Long stretches of rollers and hills.
 Need we say more?

 You’ll earn every mile along the epic 100-mile Storming of Thunder Ridge route.
 We’ve got you covered with an awesome, well-marked course and well-stocked rest stops.
-GU NUTRITION is our product sponsor, so their great gels and chomps will keep your fueled on your journey!
+GU NUTRITION is our product sponsor, so their great gels will keep your fueled on your journey!

 You’ll warm up on flats and gentle rollers before things start to get interesting.
 The field will then begin to separate into smaller groups as the road throws a series of hills, flats and descents into the mix.
 You’re working your way to foothills of the mountains and the start of a 13-mile, no-joke ascent to the highest point on the Blue Ridge Parkway in Virginia.